Is Self-Storage Value Pricing Ready for the Internet?

 Let’s first look at other industries that are currently incorporating value pricing capabilities into their websites.
 For many, airlines first come to mind.
 When you book your flight online, you will likely receive multiple options to upgrade your ticket.
 Translation: Opportunities to increase your convenience during your flight.
 These options range from being able to check-in luggage to upgrading your seat to pre-ordering a particular meal.

 Two other industries that also come to mind: Hotels and rental cars.
-When you book an online hotel reservation, you are given the option to upgrade to a larger room with more accoutrements.
-The same can be said for rental cars, as you are given larger car and insurance (peace of mind) options, for example.
+When you book an online hotel reservation, the hotel gives you the option to upgrade to a larger room with more accoutrements.
+Rental car companies do the same.
+For example, they offer you the options of a larger, more comfortable car, as well as insurance (peace of mind).

 The online Value Pricing success factor.